ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab05.md

 own testing program(s) to do so.
 After you think that all parts are working properly, you should verify that your implementation compiles and executes correctly with the demonstration program too.
 Use the following command to compile it:

 <pre>g++ -std=c++11 -o tabledemo tabledemo.cpp table.cpp entry.cpp</pre>

 The demonstration also requires a copy of the file <code>fips.txt</code>
 (Federal Information Processing Standard codes for all U.S. counties) to reside in your current working directory.
 (This file is provided along with the other ones.)
 Meanwhile, you can also run our solution by typing the following from your CSIL account to know how your solution should work:

 <pre>~cs32/pa1/tabledemo</pre>

 Even if you run our version, it is necessary to have a copy of fips.txt in your current working directory (or you can just cd into ~cs32/pa1, and run the program from there).

 ## Step 5: Submit your work

-  You will turn in both table.h and table.cpp.
+  You will turn in both <code>table.h</code> and <code>table.cpp</code>.

 From our class page at <a href="https://submit.cs.ucsb.edu/">https://submit.cs.ucsb.edu/</a>, click the "Make Submission" button next to PA1, or use the following command from a CS terminal:
   <pre>~submit/submit -p {{page.submit_cs_project_num}} table.cpp table.h</pre>

 Be sure to wait for the results of all tests.
 If you score 100/100, and you've followed all of the other rules, then you'll earn full credit.